psaravind/CarND-Path-Planning-Project/Project.md

 6. Car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.

 ## Data and tools provided for the project.
 1. Car's localization and sensor fusion data.
 2. Sparse map list of waypoints around the highway.
 3. Term3 Simulator that provides self driving car's localization data, previous path data and previous path's end s and d values.

 ### Path Planning Rubric

 #### 1. Compilation

-##### 1.1 The code compiles correctly
+##### 1.1 Code compiles correctly
-Code must compile without errors with cmake and make.

-Given that we've made CMakeLists.txt as general as possible, it's recommend that you do not change it unless you can guarantee that your changes will still compile on any platform.
+CMakeLists.txt file has been modified to include following files along with the 'main.cpp'
+1. road.cpp
+2. cost.cpp
+3. vehicle.cpp
+4. snapshot.cpp
+5. pathplanner.cpp
+6. helper.cpp

+Third party libraries
+1. Eigen-3.3 - Eigen C++ template library for linear algebra
+2. spline.h - Cubic Spline interpolation in C++
+3. json.hpp -

+##### 1.2 Build Instructions

+Compile: $cmake .. && make

+##### 1.3 Running Path Planning module

+Run the Term3 simulator and run the compiled path planning module.

+Run it:$./path_planning.

+Path planning module lisents on port 4567 to communicate with the simulator.

 #### 2. Valid Trajectories